 The phrase ‘Centuries Coexist’, the title of this blog, comes by way of Milcho Manchevski’s movie Dust (2001), a complex film which begins in turn of the millennium New York, then through the narrating character’s memories, launches the viewer into a western set at the beginning of the twentieth century.
 This story soon changes form as well, when its main characters leave the United States altogether, finding their way to Ottoman-ruled Macedonia.

-The narrator describes this journey from the U.S. to the Balkans as going from the Wild West to the Wild East, where “The centuries do not follow one another.
+‘Dust’ depicts the journey of protagonists through a continuum of wildness, from West to East.
+The narrator explicitly describes their journey from the U.S. to the Balkans as going from the Wild West to the Wild East, where “The centuries do not follow one another.
 They coexist.”

-This description of the local time’s unorthodox arrangement could be an example of the sort of sentiment that Slovenian philosopher and cultural critic Slavoj Zizek indicted in Manchevski’s widely honored, earlier film Before the Rain (1994) and also in Emir Kusturica’s celebrated film Underground (1995):
+This description of the local time’s unorthodox arrangement could be an example of the sentiment that Slovenian philosopher and cultural critic Slavoj Zizek indicts in Manchevski’s widely honored earlier film Before the Rain (1994), as well as in Emir Kusturica’s celebrated Underground (1995):

 “What we find here, of course, is an exemplary case of “Balkanism” that functions like Edward Said’s “Orientalism” — the Balkans as the timeless space on which the West projects its phantasmatic content.
 Before the Rain … although politically the opposite of Underground, participates in the same attitude.
 It offers to the Western gaze what it likes to see in the Balkans — a mythical spectacle of eternal, primordial passions, of the vicious cycle of hate and love, in contrast to the decadent and anemic life in the West….”
 (See the rest of Zizek’s discussion here).